lxmn3kmr/pyjamah/EmbeddedSummary/Arm_CPU.md

   When CPU starts stack ptr used is MSP.
 We can change to PSP in Priv mode.
   UnPriv mode PSP is used.
   Handler mode always use MSP.
   Why 2 SP?
    eg: In unpriv mode, application is pushing data to stack.
 Stack grows downwards.
 If stack is full, CPU moves to handler mode.
 Now in handler mode, CPU needs stack to run its operations henc MSP has room to run those exceptions.
+Hence, CPU-M has 2 stacks.

 **Vector Table**